a favorite image – before & after (and the how to)

 The comparison will also show just how much detail I was able to pull back with the RAW file.
 Then, to simplify the image somewhat, I cloned out a few distractions in the background, as well as the off-camera speedlight peeking in from the side.

-In terms of lighting and exposure – it is an available light photo of Anelisa during a recent individual photography workshop in New York.
+In terms of lighting and exposure – it is an available light photo of Anelisa during a recent personal photography workshop in New York.
 The other photographer was working with off-camera flash in high-speed flash sync to freeze her movement.
 So while the other photographer was down on the paving to get the photo of Anelisa against the sky, I leaned over him to get a few frames.
 Without off-camera flash though, I happily let let the background blow out to get proper exposure for my subject.

 - camera & lens: Fuji X100s